Rasesh-Srivastava/Chess/README.md

 ## FeedBack

-If you have any suggestions or feedback, mail me at rasesh220303@gmail.com
+If you have any suggestions or feedback, please reach out to me at rasesh220303@gmail.com